Frequently Asked Questions

 What’s your professional background in?

-I’ve a fairly diverse background in marketing, finance, information systems, web design, music, film, parapsychology, sport psychology, water treatment, security and counselling.
+I’ve a fairly diverse background in marketing, finance, information systems, web design, music, film, parapsychology, sport psychology, water treatment, molecular hydrogen, security and counselling.
 I've taught business, IT, psychology, events management, public services, film, self defence and physical education.
 More recently, I have had some experience with Human Resources also.

 Are you a medical doctor?

-No, I'm not a medical doctor, though I have a PhD in Metaphysics and a PhD in Leadership and Coaching.
+No, I'm not a medical doctor, though I have a PhD in Metaphysics

-What are your scientific interests?
+What are your professional interests?

 What's the most rewarding job you ever worked at?